 - The QuickTime Plugin allows you to view a wide variety of multimedia content in web pages.
 For more information, visit the QuickTime Web site.

-Hi Issac, If you've already tried the steps in Fix "The bookmarks and history system will not be functional" error message, then my suggestion would be to create a new profile (see - Use the Profile Manager to create and remove Firefox profiles).
+Hi Issac, If you've already tried the steps in Fix "The bookmarks and history system will not be functional" error message, then my suggestion would be to create a new profile (see - Profile Manager - Create, remove, or switch Firefox profiles).
 If you can save bookmarks with a new profile then you can try moving your bookmarks over from the old profile to the new one (see - Recovering important data from an old profile).

 FIREFOX SHOULD HAVE PERFECTED 3.6.3 BEFORE RELEASING IT.
 IT IS CRAP.